 - Thickness of Asparagus

 The higher the temperature of your oven, the faster the asparagus will roast.
 I prefer roasting asparagus at 425 degrees Fahrenheit.
-The high heat crisps up the tips of the asparagus in the time it take for the vegetable to get tender.
+The high heat crisps up the tips of the asparagus in the time it takes for the vegetable to get tender.
 If you prefer your asparagus less crispy, roast at 400 degrees Fahrenheit.

-You can purchase asparagus in a all diameters, but thin is best.
+You can purchase asparagus in all diameters, but thin is best.
 It cooks up a lot faster is much less bitter.
-If you happen to have thicker asparagus, you may need to roast for an additional couple minutes.
+If you happen to have thicker asparagus, you may need to roast for an additional couple of minutes.

 More Roasted Vegetables